-Upon adoption of ASU 2016-13 on April 1, 2020, the allowance for credit losses is measured by a new impairment model that reflects lifetime expected losses, which replaced the incurred loss impairment method.
+We maintain an allowance for credit losses which is measured by an impairment model that reflects lifetime expected losses.

 The allowance for credit losses for our retail loan portfolio is measured on a collective basis when loans have similar risk characteristics such as loan-to-value ratio, book payment-to-income ratio, FICO score at origination, collateral type, contract term, and other relevant factors.
 We use statistical models to estimate lifetime expected credit losses of our retail loan portfolio segment by applying probability of default and loss given default to the exposure at default on a loan level basis.
 Probability of default models are developed from internal risk scoring models which consider variables such as delinquency status, historical default frequency, and other credit quality indicators.
 Other credit quality indicators include loan-to-value ratio, book payment-to-income ratio, FICO score at origination, collateral type (new or used, Lexus, Toyota, or private label), and contract term.
 Loss given default models forecast the extent of losses given that a default has occurred and consider variables such as collateral, trends in recoveries, historical loss severity, and other contract structure variables.
 Exposure at default represents the expected outstanding principal balance, including the effects of expected prepayment when applicable.
 The lifetime expected credit losses incorporate the probability-weighted forward-looking macroeconomic forecasts for baseline, favorable, and adverse scenarios.
 The loan lifetime is regarded by management as the reasonable and supportable period.
 We use macroeconomic forecasts from a third party and update such forecasts quarterly.
 On an ongoing basis, we review our models, including macroeconomic factors, the selection of macroeconomic scenarios and their weighting to ensure they reflect the risk of the portfolio.